Jakup Ferri: Family

 He was born in 1832 to an ethnic Albanian family in Plav.
-His father Ferr Duri descended from the Kuçi tribe.
-His great-great-grandfather Gjergj Prentashi with his brother had left Kuçi for Podgorica and then settled in Plav, where they converted to Islam.
-His great-grandfather Shaban had two sons Halil and Dur.
-In turn, Dur had two sons Hajro and Ferr, the father of Jakup Ferri.
-He had three brothers Zeqo, Shaqir and Beqir, who died in the battle of Nokshiqi.
+His father, Ferr Duri, descended from the Kuçi tribe.
+His great-great-grandfather, Gjergj Prentashi, with his brother, had left Kuči for Podgorica and then settled in Plav, where they converted to Islam.
+His great-grandfather, Shaban, had two sons, Halil and Dur.
+In turn, Dur had two sons, Hajro and Ferr, the father of Jakup Ferri.
+He had three brothers, Zeqo, Shaqir and Beqir, who died in the battle of Nokshić.
 His mother was Zyl Rexha.
-At the age of 25, Jakup Ferri was married to Pemba, a cousin of Ali Pasha of Guci.
+At the age of 25, Jakup Ferri was married to Pemba, a cousin of Ali Pasha of Gusinje.
 He had five sons (Hasan, Mehmed, Omer, Agan, Emin) and three daughters (Kushe, Bardhoke, Zadeja).
-His descendants in Montenegro had to adopt the surname Ferović.
-In time, they were able to revert to the original surname.
+His descendants in Montenegro adopted the surname Ferović.
+In time, they were revert to the previous surname.

 His son Hasan Ferri (1860–1946) fought together with his father in this battle.
 In WWII, the Ferri family largely supported Balli Kombëtar and organizations adjacent to it like the Second League of Prizren.
 Jakup Ferri's grandson Riza (son of Mehmed) was prefect of Dibra in WWII during the annexation of that area in Albania.
 He committed suicide in Shkodër in 1945 at the eve of his extradition to Yugoslavia, where he was to be tried for war crimes.
 In wartime, his other grandson, Shemsi (son of Agan) was the prefect of Plav and a delegate of the Second League of Prizren for that area.

-The participation of the Ferri family in Balli Kombëtar - a largely anti-communist organization - was cause for Jakup Ferri's exclusion in much of post-war historiography in the People's Republic of Albania about the Albanian National Awakening.
-In 1979, in the 100th anniversary of the creation the League of Prizren with the personal intervention of Mehmet Shehu, Jakup Ferri was excluded from the list of those who were honored as "Heroes of the Nation" (Hero i Kombit).
-After 1990, the historical rehabilitation of Jakup Ferri and his son began and they were honored for their service to the nation.
+The participation of the Ferri family in Balli Kombëtar - a pro-fascist organization - was cause for Jakup Ferri's exclusion in much of post-war historiography in the People's Republic of Albania about the Albanian National Awakening.
+In 1979, on the 100th anniversary of the creation of the League of Prizren with the personal intervention of Mehmet Shehu, Jakup Ferri was excluded from the list of those who were honoured as "Heroes of the Nation" (Hero i Kombit).
+After 1990, the historical rehabilitation of Jakup Ferri and his son began, and they were honoured for their service to the nation.